-To promote the different editions of the Pastoralist Film Festival, CELEP made a dedicated online webpage on www.pastoralistfilmfestival.com.
-The aim is to announce all editions of the Pastoralist Film
+To promote the different editions of the Pastoralist Film Festival, CELEP set up a dedicated online webpage (www.pastoralistfilmfestival.com) in September.
+The aim is to announce all editions of the Pastoralist Film Festival on this webpage.
+It will continue to be used in 2020 and 2021, as long as such film festivals will be organised.
+The statistics below give an idea on the number of unique visitors and the number of visits to the film festival website.
+The statistics were downloaded from the Bluehost.

 2 The CELEP report for 2018 measures communication indicators for the period between annual meetings, which at that time was November 2017-November 2018.
-The figures used for 2019, however, are for the entire year of 2019, from January up to December.
+The figures used for 2019, however, are for the entire year of 2019 (Jan-Dec).